olist/olist-loafer/docs/source/providers.rst

     * ``use_ssl``
     * ``verify``

+To use exponencial backoff factor options must contain :code:`'AttributeNames': ['ApproximateReceiveCount'], 'BackoffFactor': 1.5` and optionally :code:`'VisibilityTimeout': 30` (30 is used as default)

 Check `boto3 client`_ documentation for detailed information.

 Usually, the provider are not configured manually, but set by :doc:`routes` and